franciskershaw/game-of-fives/README.md

  ### Scope Plane

-Based on information I uncovered during the strategy plane, and considering any limitations of my current coding abilities, the features I decided were critical to include are as follows:
+Based on information I uncovered during the strategy plane, and considering any limitations of my current coding abilities, the features I decided were critical for the game to include are as follows:

 #### Required functional specifications
 * Choice of difficulty setting